NatTerpilowska/FundamentalProject/README.md

-For this project I have decided to develop an app that generates D&D story prompts based on tarot cards, their symbols and meaning and inspiration from illustrations.
+For this project I have decided to develop an app that generates D&D story prompts based on; tarot cards, their symbols and meaning and inspiration from illustrations.

 <p align="center">